devonfw-tutorials/katacoda-scenarios-dev/73_tutorial-for-cobigen-angular-client-generation_cobigen-angular-client-generation/step2.md

-CobiGen uses the backend classes for generating your code used in the Angular application.
+CobiGen is build as an extensible framework for incremental code generation.
+It provides extension points for new input readers which allow reading new input types and converting them to an internally processed model.CobiGen uses the backend classes for generating your code used in the Angular application.
 So in the next steps you will create a java project, create a simple java class.

 ## Setting up your java project